What to search for, and what not to expect

 For example, search for copies of the Ordo iudiciarius by Tancredus de Bononia.
-For five of these copies the attributed title ends with the word "fragment", and for other three it ends with "recensio II".
-Retrieval is only admitted up to "Ordo iudiciarius".
-You cannot search for the word "fragment", nor for "recensio".
+For some of these copies the attributed title ends with the word “fragment”, and for other copies it ends with “recensio II”.
+Retrieval is only admitted up to “Ordo iudiciarius”.
+You cannot search for the word “fragment”, nor for “recensio”.
 The advantage is that the server will return a consolidated list of all extant copies of the work searched for, no matter whether such copies are just fragments or different versions of the text.
-In the returned list, however, additional specifications such as "fragment" or "recensio II" etc. will be shown.
+In the returned “list of hits”, however, additional specifications such as “fragment” or “recensio II” etc. will be shown.

-The same rigid principle applies to Incipit words and Explicit words.
+A parallel rigid principle applies to Beginning words (Incipit) and Closing words (Explicit).
 You can only search for words within the first 30 characters of an Incipit, or last 30 characters of an Explicit.
-This effects that the server will return clearly visible groupings of wording.
-In the returned list, however, also subsequent words of an Incipit will be shown.
-Or, in an Explicit, the words which precede the very last words.
+The returning “list of hits”, however, may also furnish additional length of an Incipit or Explicit.

 Special legal-historical characteristics

-All juridical literature can be categorized into unquestionable literary genres: Additiones, Apparatus, Argumenta, Brocarda, Bulla, Canones, Capitularia, Casus, Codex, Collatio, Commenta, Commentarius, Concilium, Consilium, Constitutio - etcetera.
-Such categorisation lends itself to electronic data processing.
+All juridical literature can be categorized under literary genres: Additiones, Apparatus, Argumenta, Brocarda, Canones, Capitularia, Casus, Commenta, Concilium, Consilium, Constitutio - etcetera.
+Such categorisation facilitates electronic data retrieval.

 If a catalogue bears on only one specific location it is listed under that location.
-If however catalogues bear on several locations they are listed under a fictitious location named "ZZZ" .
+Catalogues bearing on several locations, however, are listed under a fictitious location named “ZZZ”.